Tiles Terminology / Let's Talk Tiles

 A tile surface with a higher than normal of friction, reducing the likelihood of a slip.
 There are slip grades given in areas used commercially, hospitality or public institutes. a slip resistance surface is usually created by adding abrasive particles to the surface or grooved patterns into the surface.
 Tiles are categorized with different levels of slip resistance.

 Some tiles do not require a glaze; they gain their colour and design from the body of the tile.
 This also means that the design or pattern is carried through the body, making it a full-body tile.
 This makes them suitable for high-traffic areas.

 a common natural coloured markings in stone, typically in limestone or marble.

-standards that tiles measure up to rating code given by australian standards and australian building code. the ones to be aware of are slip rating and wear rating. to make sure you choose the right tile for the space and purpose, always ask us where you intend to use a tile and the amount of wear it will get. we are more than happy to assist you in choosing the right tiles.
+Standards that tiles measure up to rating code given by Australian standards and Australian building code.
+The ones to be aware of are slip rating and wear rating.
+To make sure you choose the right tile for the space and purpose, always ask us where you intend to use a tile and the amount of wear it will get.

 Is a penetrating substance applied to porous tiles and grout to reduce staining from spills.
 Glazed tiles don't need sealing as the glazed surface is already provides a strong resistant to water (non-porous) and wear.
 It is best to consult a tiler in considering a sealant.

 It is essential to add between 10% and 15% to avoid running out of tiles on the site.
 As a general rule of thumb: the larger the tile or more cutting for awkward angles, the greater the wastage you will have to add on top of existing measurements.
 This will allow for breakage and cutting.
 It is recommended that you should buy an extra box of tiles for storage so that batch is identical to the existing tiles for repairs that you may need in the future.